- EVIDENCE-BASED CANNABIS POLICY

 NCSL, 2024 · Pew Research, 2024

-decline in 10th grade youth cannabis use as states have legalized cannabis
+decline in 10th grade cannabis use over the past decade, as 24 states legalized

 MTF Survey, 2024